 Review the print request (figure 12).
 If the print request is approved, select the [Approve] icon .
-A cover sheet containing the student’s name and Statewide Student Identifier will open in a new web browser window.
+A cover sheet containing the student’s name and SSID will open in a new web browser window.
 The requested test content will not be displayed on the screen at any time.

 Figure 12.
 Print Request preview (TA Interface)

 - Select the [Print] button in the new window to complete the print request and view the printer dialog box.
 If necessary, adjust the print settings for the printer (e.g., fit to page).

 - Select the [OK] button.
 The approved test content will be sent to the printer.
 The document will print with a title page showing the student’s name and a security warning.

 - After testing is complete, collect any documents printed for students and securely dispose of them.

 Students using TTS can use the Speak tool to listen to passages, test questions, or test questions and options (figure 13).

 Use of the Speak tool requires headphones to listen to the audio.
 Students should use headphones with a built-in volume control.